shayan6/simulation-of-objects/README.md

-# Flying Objects Simulation with ReactJS
+## Flying Objects Simulation with ReactJS

-## Front-end Developer Test Task

 This application is a simulation of flying objects using ReactJS.
 It includes a map layer, navigation controls, and an interaction layer for adding and controlling different types of objects: SQUARE, CIRCLE, and TRIANGLE.